ComponentKitchen/Composable/README.md

 3. Supports both implicit and and explicit means of resolving conflicts in property and method names.
 Implicit resolutions provide good default behavior, and explicit resolutions let you accommodate novel situations.
-4. Designed with forthcoming JavaScript features in mind, including `class` and `super` keywords in ES6 and decorators in ES7.
+4. Designed with forthcoming JavaScript features in mind, including the `class` keyword in ES6 and decorators in ES7.
 All features are also available in plain ES5.

 Issues that come up with mixins